 A dog id tag is usually one of the first things that most pet owners decide to invest in and with good reason.
 These little charms, which attach easily to a dog's collar and come in a variety of shapes, sizes and colors, can not only make a fashion statement but also help to keep your dog safe should you ever get separated.
 It's a small price to pay for your dog's safety and your peace of mind so there's really no reason not to get a tag for your pet.

-Premium Quality Aircraft-Grade Anodized Aluminum ID Tags for Dogs are availabe on Amazon and come in many shapes including bones, circles, stars, hearts, and fire hydrants.
+Premium Quality Anodized Aluminum Pet ID Tags for Dogs are availabe on Amazon and come in many shapes including bones, circles, flowers, hearts, and stars.

 Tags come in a wide variety of materials, including aluminum and stainless steel.
 All serve the same purpose, but if you've got an active dog like the Australian Shepherd that spends a lot of time outdoors in all sorts of rugged conditions, you might want to opt for the sturdier stainless steel.
 You'll also want to make sure that the dog tag you choose has a secure attachment so that it will stay in place on your dog's collar.